soundasleep/stormcloak.games/_posts/2022-10-04-multithreaded-simulations.md

   <figcaption>The Update Orchestrator manages and synchronises all the simulations</figcaption>
 </figure>

-This design is pretty flexible, and allows for a number of different simulation types, including long-running simulations, and asynchronous queries.
+This design is flexible, and allows for a number of different simulation types, including long-running simulations and asynchronous queries.
 Ideally simulations can be broken down into smaller chunks that can run in parallel.
 [ForkJoinPool](https://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html) provides
-a lot of this behaviour for free:
+a lot of this infrastructure for free:

 <figure class="image">
   <a href="/assets/screenshots/2022-10-04-local-threads.jpg"><img src="/assets/screenshots/2022-10-04-local-threads.jpg"></a>